mcc-us/bookkeeping/_pages/chap01.corporation-types.md

 | Corporations | No | Separate legal entity from owners,<br>Limited to Assets of Corp. |
 | S-Corporations | No | Separate legal entity from owners,<br>Limited to Assets of Corp.,<br>Avoids double taxation |

-1. **Sole Proprietorships**: Easy to form, but owners are fully liable for all business debts.

-2. **Partnerships**: Shared ownership & management, with variations like general partnerships (all partners fully liable) and limited partnerships (limited liability for some partners).

-3. **Limited Liability Companies (LLCs)**: Combine flexibility of a partnership with limited liability protection for owners.

-4. **Corporations**: Separate legal entity from owners, offering limited liability and potential for raising capital.
-Consider sub-categories like C-Corps (double taxation) and S-Corps (avoid double taxation).

 See: [irs.gov/businesses/business-tax-account](https://www.irs.gov/businesses/business-tax-account)

 ### 1. Sole Proprietor